Destination America: Planet Green

 Planet Green was one of the two highly anticipated Discovery network re-launches spearheaded by Zaslav, the other being the Oprah Winfrey Network—a relaunch of Discovery Health that was ultimately delayed to January 2011.

-Despite high expectations, the network's launch was unsuccessful; writing for NPR, Mark Hemingway observed that besides Focus Earth and Stuff Happens (praising the former as being "informative and shockingly fair to business interests"), the majority of Planet Green's programs involved either home renovations or "self-righteous" celebrities, and demonstrated that environmentalism was "pretty much a luxury item".
-He felt that Emeril Green was "indistinguishable from much of what's already on the Food Network", albeit with an emphasis on "buying local".
-Another issue was a lack of available content.
-Few television programs which were focused on environmentalism were available at that time, which resulted in the same programs being aired over and over again, and audiences gradually became disinterested.
+Despite high expectations, the network's launch was unsuccessful; writing for NPR, Mark Hemingway observed that besides Focus Earth and Stuff Happens (praising the former as being "informative and shockingly fair to business interests"), the majority of Planet Green's programs lacked entertainment value, and gave an impression that the network's purpose was encouraging viewers to "join a club whose rules are dogmatic and whose dues are absurdly high" (noting its renovation programs often requiring expensive materials and components to achieve their environmental goals, and that Emeril Green was "indistinguishable from much of what's already on the Food Network" albeit with an emphasis on 'buying local").

 By March 2010, Planet Green's programming had broadened to include programs unrelated to its original concept, such as The Fabulous Beekman Boys.
 In February 2011, Discovery Communications executives were acknowledging the channel's failure.
 Zaslav stated in a conference call with investors that Discovery "can probably do something else with that that would be more meaningful."
 Shortly thereafter the channel had abandoned its theme, rerunning programs from other Discovery Communications channels and featuring programming blocks such as "Paranormal Fridays".
 Discovery announced a probable rebranding of the channel by the start of the summer of 2012.